A Metropolitan-scale Multiplexed Quantum Repeater with Bell Nonlocality

-{\it Bell nonlocality.--} To characterize the high quality and nonlocality of this entanglement, we further measure the CHSH-Bell inequality \cite{Clauser1969Proposed}, defined as: where $\langle A_x B_y\rangle$ denotes the expectation value of the product of measurement outcomes at nodes A and B. Each node uses binary inputs (0 or 1) and binary outputs (+1 or -1).
+{\it Bell nonlocality.--} To characterize the high quality and nonlocality of this entanglement, we further measure the CHSH-Bell inequality \cite{clauser1970proposed}, defined as: where $\langle A_x B_y\rangle$ denotes the expectation value of the product of measurement outcomes at nodes A and B. Each node uses binary inputs (0 or 1) and binary outputs (+1 or -1).
 Local hidden variable models require $|S| \leq 2$, whereas quantum entanglement can violate this bound up to $2\sqrt{2}$.
 We measure the CHSH value for the heralded atomic entanglement using the measurement settings $A_0=(Z+X)/\sqrt{2}$, $A_1=(Z-X)/\sqrt{2}$, $B_0=-Z$ and $B_1=X$.
 As shown in Fig. \ref{fig4}, we observe a maximal violation of $S=2.22\pm0.06$ exceeding the classical bound by 3.7 standard deviations.
 This high entanglement quality arises from the noise-robust TPI scheme and the exceptional intrinsic fidelity of the solid-state QMs.
 Notably, the retrieved photon pairs exhibit higher fidelity than the heralded pairs when the memories are bypassed, due to the built-in spectral and temporal filtering of the AFC storage process \cite{Liu2021Heralded}.
-The certification of Bell nonlocality is pivotal for near-term QR applications, as it provides heralded high-quality atomic entanglement that overcomes the limitations of probabilistic photonic entanglement distribution.
-Future developments in deterministic entangled photon sources \cite{Liu2019solid-state} combined with cavity-enhanced high-efficiency QMs \cite{PhysRevA.82.022310, PhysRevA.82.022311} could in principle enable loophole-free Bell inequality violations over large-scale networks.